-In this unit students will develop further competence in Greek through working with Paul’s epistle to the Galatians.
-Concurrently, a greater understanding of the text of Galatians will be achieved through application of recent advances in the understanding of Koine Greek, textual criticism and Greco-Roman letter writing conventions.
+In this unit, students will develop further competence in Greek through working with Paul’s epistle to the Galatians.
+Concurrently, a greater understanding of the text of Galatians will be achieved through the application of recent advances in the understanding of Koine Greek, textual criticism and Greco-Roman letter writing conventions.
 Emphasis is placed on the function of grammatical, literary and lexical features used by the writer and their significance for the exegesis and theological interpretation of the letter.

 The unit provides for the integration and application of NT Greek to the study of the New Testament, suited particularly for students engaged in courses in biblical studies and ministry formation.

 Upon successful completion of this unit, students will be able to:

 - Articulate and apply an understanding of recent advances in the study of Greek.